-Some of the benefits that you will get when using autoclaved aerated concrete are:
+Some of the benefits of using autoclaved aerated concrete include:

 - Excellent soundproofing material and acoustic insulation.

-- AAC is manufactured in a variety of form and sizes.
+- Manufactured in a variety of forms and sizes.

-- AAC blocks store and release energy over time.
+- Offers thermal mass that stores and releases energy over time.

-- Shipping and handling more economical than regular concrete or CMU.
+- Shipping and handling more economical than poured concrete or concrete block.

-- Panels are available in thicknesses of between 8 inches to 12 inches, 24-inches in width, and lengths up to 20 feet.
+- Panels are available in thicknesses of between 8 inches to 12 inches and 24 inches in width, and lengths up to 20 feet.

-- Unfinished exterior walls should be covered with an exterior cladding to protect them from wear and tear.
+- Unfinished exterior walls require exterior cladding to protect them from weather.

 - If installed in high humidity environments, interior finishes with low vapor permeability and exterior finishes with a high permeability are recommended.